 Monitoring and evaluation is carried out to enhance the behaviour within our schools.
 It is the responsibility of all staff, both teaching and non-teaching, to monitor and evaluate behaviour so that pupils' self-discipline develops.
-Behaviour is monitored and evaluated through discussions amongst groups of staff or the whole staff, written records and logs (CPOMS), BRPs (Behaviour Response Plans) and exclusion records.
+Behaviour is taught within classes, then monitored and evaluated through discussions amongst groups of staff or the whole staff, written records and logs (CPOMS), BRPs (Behaviour Response Plans) and suspension/exclusion records.
 A great deal of monitoring and evaluation occurs through formal and, particularly, informal observations and by responding to the voice of all stakeholders.